Search

 Clarification 5-2005

-y -Dangerous tackling.
-Does the action of deliberately lifting an opponent off his feet in a tackle s ... t in a tackle AND dropping or 'spearing' that player so that his head and/or upper body comes into contact with the ground first, is a dangerous tackle.
-2. The dangerous play described in 1. abov
+t in a tackle so that he may then be dropped (or 'speared') so that he lands on his head or upper bod ... s feet in a tackle AND dropping or 'spearing' that player so that his head and/or upper body comes into contact with the ground first, is a dangerous tackle.
+2. The dangerous play described in

 Clarification 7-2006

-s of the defending Team B have not committed to make any contact or tackle of the ball carrying Team A. Pla ... g a tackle.
-Subsequently if the ball is not held by the lead player of the group of Team A players, and a Team B player attempts to tackle the ball carrier and cannot, then a PK should be awarded agains
+n, players of the defending Team B have not committed to make any contact or tackle of the ball carryin ... s from making a tackle.
+Subsequently if the ball is not held by the lead player of the group of Team A players, and a Team B player attempts to tackle the ball carrier and cannot, then a PK shoul

 Clarification 9-2004

-e the offence is not intentional: e.g. mistimed (early or late, but not dangerous) tackle; unintentional instinctive high, but not dangerous, tackle -when an attacker steps inside a defender; certai ... d tackle (early or late, but not dangerous) • unintentional reactionary high tackle, but not dangerous.
+t is that there are circumstances where the offence is not intentional: e.g. mistimed (early or late, but not dangerous) tackle; unintentional instinctive high, but not dangerous, tackle -when an attacker steps inside a defende ... y tries resulting from: • mistimed tackle (early or late, but not dangerous) • unintentional reactionary high tackle, but not dangerous.

 Clarification 6-2003

 d to a ruling under Law 15 -Tackle and Law 17 -Maul.
-It is noted that the designated members rule ... d under the Tackle Law.
+It is noted that the designated members rule ... t to ground under the Tackle Law.
 Ruling of the designated members of the Rugby Committee 1.
-Under the definitio
+Unde

 Clarification 1-2014

-d that this type of play may affect the game going forward as the “tackle” will be down played and the slappin ... r/tackler from team blue attempts to tackle from behind and makes contact with his hand on the bal
+d that this type of play may affect the game going forward as the “tackle” will be down playe ... e, a defender/tackler from team blue attempts to tackle from behind and makes contact with his han

 Clarification 8-2003

-5 Tackle & Law 17 Maul: We would be grateful for clarification of your ruling of 7th June (Ruling 3:200 ... r to ground, then, under Law 7 mode of play, he is not liable to penalty, as this constitutes a tackl ... n complete a tackle in accordance with Law.
-(2) It is assumed by the wording of the original Law Rulin
+5 Tackle & Law 17 Maul: We would be grateful for clarification of your ruling of 7th June (Ruling ... r to ground, then, under Law 7 mode of play, he is not liable to penalty, as this constitutes a tackl ... l-carrier and can complete a tackle in accordance with Law.
+(2) It is assumed by the wordin

 18 Touch, quick throw and lineout